mui/material-ui/docs/pages/blog/mui-x-v7-beta.md

 </video>

 :::warning
-The new experience is far better, but the solution has a limitation: **column headers can no longer be transparent** because content scrolls behind them.
+The new horizontal scroll experience is far better, but the solution has a limitation: **column headers can no longer be transparent** because content scrolls behind them.

-If you're using our theming system, the DataGrid will adapt to your application seamlessly.
+If you're using our theming system, the Data Grid will adapt to your application seamlessly.

 Without the theming system, you may need to manually set an appropriate background color to maintain your design.
 :::